 During my backpacking tour of ancient civilizations, I took a short flight from Athens to Cairo after travelling through Italy and Greece.
-I couldn’t wait to explore the land of the pharaohs after exploring the Greek and Roman civilizations.
+I couldn’t wait to explore the land of the pharaohs after exploring the Greek and Roman architecture.
 After visiting the pyramids at Cheops near Cairo and indulging in touristic things, I took a road trip with several Egyptian colleagues to the stepped pyramids at Saqqara followed by the ruins at Luxor.
 But the best part of the trip was the visit to New Gourna village near Luxor by the Egyptian architect Hasan Fathy.

 Street scene – New Gourna Village near Luxor in Egypt 1